-Tools required: 8 mm hex key, torque wrench Supplies required: Clean rag, Loctite 242
+Tools required: 8 mm, 10 mm, or 12 mm hex key, toque wrench

+Supplies required: Clean rag, Loctite 242

-- 1. Wipe down the mounting surfaces with a clean rag. - 2.
+- 1. Clean the mounting surfaces. - 2.
 If required, install the tool interface plate to the customer tooling, align using the boss or dowel pins and secure with customer supplied fasteners. - 3.
-Align the dowel pins to the corresponding holes in the Tool plate and secure the Tool plate to the tool interface plate or customer tooling with customer supplied (6) M10-1.5 socket head cap screws using a 8 mm hex key.
-Apply Loctite 242 to threads (see Table 2.1). - 4.
-Connect utilities to the appropriate modules.
+Align the dowel pins to the corresponding holes in the Tool plate and secure the Tool plate to the tool interface plate or customer tooling with customer supplied fasteners. - 4.
+For first time installation of fasteners with pre-applied adhesive no additional Loctite is required.
+If fasteners are being reused, apply Loctite to threads (see Table 2.1 for fastener specifications).